-This policy takes account of the Statutory Guidance "Ensuring a good education for children who cannot attend school because of health needs" (DfE January 2013).
+This policy takes account of the Statutory Guidance "Arranging education for children who cannot attend school due to health needs" (DfE - December 2023).

 Local Authorities are responsible for arranging suitable full-time education for children of compulsory school age who, because of illness, would not receive suitable education without such provision.
-This applies whether or not the child is on the roll of the school and whatever type of school they attend.
-It applies to children who are pupils in Academies, Free Schools, Special Schools and Independent Schools as well as those in Maintained Schools.
+This applies whether or not the child is on the roll of the school and whichever type of school they attend.
+It applies to children who are students in Academies, Free Schools, Special Schools and Independent Schools as well as those in Maintained Schools.